paidiver/paidiverpy/docs/why.rst

 Why Paidiverpy?
 ===============

-The biodiversity research community often faces challenges when preprocessing and analyzing image data. **Paidiverpy** is designed to bridge this gap by providing a streamlined Python package tailored for biodiversity analysis.
+Ecologists are increasingly relying on imaging systems to study and monitor biodiversity.
+These tools generate massive amounts of data and scientists are looking to Artificial Intelligence (AI) to support alleviate the analysis burden.
+To effectively use complex AI models to generate biodiversity metrics requires designing bespoke presprocessing pipelines.
+The tools to do this do not ship with AI packages and ecologists are left to cobble together a workflow from disperate sources. **Paidiverpy** is designed to bridge this gap by providing a streamlined Python package to build preprocessing workflows tailored for biodiversity analysis.

-With the increasing importance of image data in ecological research, scientists need robust tools to efficiently handle and process this information.
-However, the complexity of biodiversity image datasets can be daunting:
+The complexity of biodiversity image datasets can be daunting from a preprocessing perspective:

-* Image data often comes from various sources, each with its own format and metadata requirements.
+* Image data come from diverse instruments--each with its own format, metadata, and analysis requirements--necessitating pipelines tailored to each project.
+* Different deployment strategies require specific subsampling approaches to ensure unbiased estimates of relevant biodiversity metrics.
-* The preprocessing steps required for effective analysis can be intricate and time-consuming.
+* Pixel level preprocessing steps (e.g. colour correction, backscatter removal) can be difficult to piece together from existing Python packages.
-* Many existing tools lack the flexibility and user-friendliness needed for diverse research applications.
+* Most existing software toolkits lack the flexibility and comprehensiveness needed for diverse ecological research applications.

 Less manual effort, more insightful analysis
 --------------------------------------------